edgedb/edgedb/docs/cli/edgedb_watch.rst

 .. note::

-    If a schema change cannot be applied, you will see an error in the ``gel watch`` console.
+    If a schema change cannot be applied, you will see an error in the :gelcmd:`watch` console.
 You will also receive the error when you try to run a query with any |Gel| client binding.

-To learn about our recommended development migration workflow using ``gel watch``, read our :ref:`intro to migrations <ref_intro_migrations>`.
+To learn about our recommended development migration workflow using :gelcmd:`watch`, read our :ref:`intro to migrations <ref_intro_migrations>`.

 .. note::